Ottawa and Toronto – Opposite Ends of the Property Tax Rate Range

 Imagine you’ve found your dream home.
 The property, with its four bedrooms, two-car garage and fully-fitted kitchen, is within your carefully-calculated budget.
 You’re delighted with the neighborhood, especially the local schools and parks, and can see yourself and your family living there for many years.
 But then you find out about the residential property tax and that it’s going to cost you ten thousand dollars a year.

 You’re not alone – one of the essential tasks of any home buyer is to check the ongoing cost of owning a property.
 But many people often overlook this task and forget to factor in annual tax.
 Different cities and municipalities within Canada have widely different residential property tax rates.
 But don’t assume that you can’t afford to look for homes in a highly-desired city in Ontario.
-While Ottawa does have one of the highest property tax rates in the province, Toronto, conversely, has the lowest rates.
+While Ottawa’s property tax is one of the highest in Ontario, Toronto has one of the lowest.

 How is property tax calculated?